hbexeter/Huffman-coding/README.md

 This Huffman Coding algorithm takes a file and de/compresses it.

+# Note:
+Before running the code make sure that you have all packages that need to be imported installed import operator, re, sys, os, bitstring and json

 To compress the file call the function compress(originalfile,treefile,compressedfile)

 originalfile = String name of your file e.g. "book.txt"